At a glance

 Why some kids struggle with addition and subtraction

 Kids can have a hard time learning math for different reasons.
-A common one is difficulty with a set of skills that are more basic than counting or addition and subtraction.
-These skills are known as number sense, and they allow kids to work with numbers.
+A common one is trouble with a set of skills that are more basic than counting or addition and subtraction.
+These skills are known as number sense.

-Practicing adding and subtracting with your child can help to improve these skills.
+Practicing adding and subtracting can help to improve these skills.
+But it doesn’t have to feel like work.
 Here are some fun activities to try:

 Make it art.
-Have your child use crayons or markers to show what the math operation looks like.
+Have kids use crayons or markers to show what the math operation looks like.